So, what exactly does beating cancer mean anyway?

 But this doesn’t mean we all get a free pass to say whatever we want whenever we want.

-One phrase that has mystified me since the day I first landed in Cancer Land goes something like this: I just know you will beat this (cancer).
+One phrase that has mystified me since the day I landed in Cancer Land goes something like this: I just know you will beat this (cancer).

 The thing is, I’ve never been able to figure out how a person goes about beating cancer or what it even means.